micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 #### Use serialisation/deserialisation method provided by the middleware layer

-This is currently the method used in microROS - FIROS 2 integration.
+This is currently the method used in micro-ROS - FIROS 2 integration.

 In this case, the transformation library will use user selected middleware interface to serialise/deserialise the bridged ROS2 messages.
 This method requires to get the message typesupport for the bridged message type.